andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal-v2.md

 ## Motivation

-While focus traversal is currently implemented in JavaFX, there is no public API to access it, making it nearly impossible for a custom component to effect focus traversal [0].
+While focus traversal is currently implemented in JavaFX, there is no public API to access it.

-The lack of public API makes it impossible for a custom skin or custom control which requires keyboard navigation to support focus traversal within the control or transfer focus outside of the custom control.
+The lack of public API makes it impossible for a custom skin or custom control, which requires keyboard navigation, to support focus traversal within the control or transfer focus outside of the custom control [0].

-The lack of public API also represents a functional gap between JavaFX and Swing.